Royal tours of Canada: Anne, Princess Royal

-Edward, Earl of Wessex
+Edward, Duke of Edinburgh

-Since 2001, Prince Edward, Earl of Wessex, has conducted 17 private working tours in Canada.
+Since 2001, Prince Edward, Duke of Edinburgh (known as Earl of Wessex 1999–2023), has conducted 17 private working tours in Canada.
 His first visit to Canada in the 21st century occurred in October 2001, with his latest tour occurring in October–November 2015.
 Most of these visits were conducted for ceremonies relating to the Duke of Edinburgh Award.

 In 2003, Prince Edward opened two parks in Saskatchewan, the Prince Edward Park in Melfort and the Queen's Golden Jubilee Rose Garden in Moose Jaw.
 In 2005, the Earl and Countess of Wessex toured Ontario; the Earl visited Peterborough, Prince Edward County, and Toronto, while his spouse, Sophie, Countess of Wessex, went to Welland to be installed as Colonel-in-Chief of the Lincoln and Welland Regiment.

-The Countess has accompanied her husband, Prince Edward on a number of tours to Canada.
-Their tour of Canada in 2002 marked the Countess' first tour outside of the United Kingdom.
+The Countess has accompanied her husband, Prince Edward, on a number of tours to Canada.
+Their tour of Canada in 2002 marked the Countess's first tour outside of the United Kingdom.
 In 2009, the Countess of Wessex opened the Air Force Museum of Alberta in Calgary, spending some hours visiting its displays.
 The Countess of Wessex has also conducted private working tours of her own, as was the case in November 2015.

+Prince Edward, Duke of Edinburgh, visited Canada from 25 June to 2 July 2025, focusing on Prince Edward Island, Toronto, and Ottawa.
+His visit included celebrating the 150th anniversary of the Prince Edward Island Regiment, participating in Canada Day celebrations in Ottawa, and engaging with youth through the Duke of Edinburgh's International Award.